ItsMayar/WireShark/README.md

 <br />
 <b>HTTPS</b>
 <br />
-It is much more secure than HTTP.
-When you connect to an HTTPS-secured server—secure sites like your bank's will automatically redirect you to HTTPS,your web browser checks the website's security certificate and verifies it was issued by a legitimate certificate authority
+HTTPS provides a higher level of security compared to HTTP.
+When connecting to an HTTPS-secured server, such as those used by banks, the web browser automatically redirects to HTTPS and validates the website's security certificate.
+This certificate is issued by a legitimate Certificate Authority (CA), ensuring the authenticity and integrity of the connection.
 <br />
 <br />
 <img src="https://i.imgur.com/Bu9DN87.png" height="80%" width="80%" alt="Wireshark"/>